-In addition to the meta-scientific utility of doing so discussed previously, there are at least four rationales for performing a verification of Vahey et al. (2015).
+In addition to the meta-scientific utility of doing so discussed previously, there are at least four rationales for performing a verification of the results presented in Vahey et al. (2015).
 First, there is good a priori reason to believe that meta-analyses in general often contain non-replicable results.
 Lakens et al. (2017) recently demonstrated that the results of the majority of a random sample of meta-analyses published in psychology cannot be computationally reproduced, often because of differences in individual effect sizes between those reported in meta-analyses and those reproduced from the original studies.
 Similarly, Maassen et al. (2020) found that almost half of the individual effect sizes reported in meta-analyses of psychology research could not be reproduced from the original articles.
 This was attributed to to a variety of issues including errors in the extraction of effect sizes from original studies, insufficient details regarding data processing and transformation of effect sizes, and insufficient details of the specific meta-analytic approach employed.
 Comparable errors in meta-analyses have also been reported by others (e.g., Kadlec et al., 2023; Lakens et al., 2017).

-Second, Vahey et al.’s (2015) article has been well-cited and used to guide subsequent work.
+Second, Vahey et al. (2015) has been well-cited and used to guide subsequent work.
 At the time of writing in August 2024, it has been cited 147 times on Google Scholar, with many articles citing it to justify sample size decisions in lieu of a power analysis for that study (e.g., Bast & Barnes-Holmes, 2015; Farrell & McHugh, 2017; Leech et al., 2018; Maloney & Barnes-Holmes, 2016; Power et al., 2017; see supplementary materials for supporting quotes from each).
 Studies employing the IRAP have typically involved small sample sizes of around 40 participants.
-This is frequently argued to be acceptable because it is in line with Vahey et al.’s (2015) sample size recommendation: “a sample size of at least N = 37 would be required in order to achieve a statistical power of .80 when testing a continuous first-order correlation between a clinically-focused IRAP effect and a given criterion variable” (p.
+This is frequently argued to be acceptable because it is in line with the sample size recommendation presented in Vahey et al. (2015): “a sample size of at least N = 37 would be required in order to achieve a statistical power of .80 when testing a continuous first-order correlation between a clinically-focused IRAP effect and a given criterion variable” (p.
 63).
 Kavanagh et al. (2022, p.
-528) provided a particularly clear characterization of the ongoing importance of Vahey et al.’s (2015) results for practices in the broader IRAP literature: “The general strategy for recruiting numbers of participants was guided by the results of a recent meta-analysis of IRAP effects in the clinical domain, indicating that a minimum of 29 is required to achieve a power of 0.8 for first-order correlations (Vahey et al., 2015).”
-Given that research continues to rely on the conclusions of Vahey et al.’s (2015) meta-analysis, and that meta-analyses in general have been shown to have poor computational reproducibility, it is therefore useful to verify Vahey et al.’s (2015) results.
+528) provided a particularly clear characterization of the ongoing importance of Vahey et al. (2015) for practices in the broader IRAP literature: “The general strategy for recruiting numbers of participants was guided by the results of a recent meta-analysis of IRAP effects in the clinical domain, indicating that a minimum of 29 is required to achieve a power of 0.8 for first-order correlations (Vahey et al., 2015).”
+Given that research continues to rely on the conclusions of the Vahey et al. (2015) meta-analysis, and that meta-analyses in general have been shown to have poor computational reproducibility, it is therefore useful to verify the results presented in Vahey et al. (2015).

-Third, Vahey et al. (2015) may have been modest when they reported that their results imply the IRAP compares “favorably” with other implicit measures.
+Third, Vahey et al. (2015) may have been modest when they reported that the results imply the IRAP compares “favorably” with other implicit measures.
 In fact, Vahey et al.’s (2015) reported meta-analytic effect size of r = .46 would place it in >90th percentile of all meta-analytic effect sizes reported in psychology (Richard et al., 2003).
 Given that the IRAP is a reaction-time-based measure, which and such measures are inherently prone to noise and therefore poor reliability (as I discuss in the next section), the original result implies that the IRAP is a truly remarkable measure to be able to correlate so highly with a range of clinical criterion measures.
 Or, something is amiss with the results reported in Vahey et al. (2015).